-Being faced with a blank page and asked to write 4,000 characters about yourself can be overwhelming.
+Being faced with a blank page and asked to write about yourself can be overwhelming.
 Where do you start?
 What do you include?
 What if you don’t have enough to say?

 The competition is tough.
-Those 4,000 characters need to convince a university you’re the best applicant.
+You need to convince a university you’re the best applicant within a limited word count.
 What you write has to be good.

 Make sure you’re giving yourself the best chance of receiving an offer.
 Read our tips on how to write a personal statement that will set you apart from the crowd.